mario-deluna/php-glfw/docs/user-guide/geometry/wavefront-object-files.md

  - `pN` yields positions and flat normals `[px, py, pz, nfx, nfy, nfz, ...]`.
  - etc..

+For the full token reference, the per-vertex stride math, and the offsets you need for your attribute pointers, see the [Vertex Layouts](/user-guide/geometry/vertex-layouts.html) page.

 ### Uploading to OpenGL

 The returned buffer object can then be uploaded to your GPU, when using VISU we have a convenient class to handle this for us: